technologiestiftung/lab-site/source/projects/kerndatensaetze/en/index.md

 We then used this scale to rate every dataset in our list of 200+.
 After many rounds of internal and external deliberation, we were able to land at a final list of 100 datasets which, using our criteria, had the highest scores and which thus (in our opinion) demonstrate the greatest possible value for Berlin.

 For the final list, we also evaluated one additional facet of the data: the current availability of the data (i.e., does the data exist as closed or open data – or does it not exist at all?).
 We developed an additonal 0 - 4 scale for evaluating the data availability.
-We decided to develop our own scale here, rather than use an existing one like the 5-Star Model, as we found it important to differentiate between degrees of closedness as well as degrees of openness – scales like the 5-Star Model wouldn't have offered us the nuance we wanted to differentiate between completely closed data, and data that is openly provided in non-machine-readable forms, for example.
+We decided to develop our own scale here, rather than use an existing one like the 5-Star Model, as we found it important to differentiate between degrees of closedness as well as degrees of openness – scales like the 5-Star Model wouldn't have offered us the nuance we wanted to be able to differentiate between completely closed data and data that is openly provided in non-machine-readable forms, for example.

 The scale for assessing dataset availability is as follows: